jxxcarlson/umuli/README.md

 UMULI (Universal Markup Language Interface) to switch between markup languages in the context of an editing and live-rendering environment.
-In the case at hand, we use Markdown and MiniLaTeX.
+In the case at hand, we use a Math-flavored Markdown and MiniLaTeX.

 Language integration is accomplished via a module `Umuli` which implements three data types and three functions.